UCLALibrary/ideptoolkit/terms.md

 Used to record a succinct summary of the content or context of the resource.

 #### B. Note (English and Original Language)
-Used for information that is not encoded in another, more specific MODS element.
+Used for information that is not encoded in another, more specific field.
 ```
 EXAMPLES
 * Inscription: "Longhaired" Palisades High School students protest school's demand that they get hair cut. [from caption on resource.]